**Please fill out the following forms

 (b) The date when the tenancy or rental agreement allegedly terminated.

-(c) The date when the tenant became subject to the provisions of NRS 40.251 to 40.2516, inclusive, together with any supporting facts.
+(c) The date when the tenant became subject to the provisions of NRS 40.251 to 40.2516, inclusive, together with

 (d) The date when the written notice was given, a copy of the notice and a statement that notice was served in accordance with NRS 40.280.